Chinese Art Appraisal

 What Do You Mean by “Customized Appraisal?

 A customized appraisal package is designed to meet your individual needs.
-Apart from complying with Uniform Standards for Professional Appraisal Practice (USPAP), we are happy to include additional information you requet and answers to your questions in the report.
-Sometimes we recommend a Customized Appraisal for art works of high value, for art owners who are unable to conduct further research on their property, or those intend to build up a valuable collection with an insider's knowledge and expertise.
-Before committing yourself to an appraisal option, We encourage you to discuss your needs with us; we promise to suggest a package that is suitable for your property and meets your needs.
-We never pressure you to order more services in any manner.
-We are dedicated to educating our clients, walking them step-by-step through the appraisal process, and finding the best solution to meet your appraisal needs.
+Apart from complying with Uniform Standards for Professional Appraisal Practice (USPAP), Dr. Yang is happy to include additional information you requet and answers to your questions in the report.
+Sometimes a Customized Appraisal is essential if you have a high-value art work in your possession.
+If you are unable to conduct in depth research on the artwork in question, hiring a trained art historian to conduct necessary research on your behalf is wise because a quality art work with a full documentation contributes to value.
+Before committing yourself to a customized appraisal, Dr. Yang encourages you to discuss your needs with an art historian and make sure that your artwork merits the level of services.
+Dr. Yang would never pressure you to order more services than you need in any manner.
+She is dedicated to educating her clients, walking them step-by-step through the appraisal process, and finding the best solution to meet their appraisal needs.

-Can You Conduct an On-site Inspection of My Art Object?
+Can You Conduct an In-person Inspection of My Art Object?

 Why Do I Need to Answer Your Appraisal Questions?

-It is important to respond to the questions we ask truthfully because it is relevant to the value of your property.
-Your answers to our questions often provide details concerning the provenance (the history of ownership) of your art object, including how the object entered your possession, publication, as well as its recent history since then.
-All of these details are important to help our art specialists, since the provenance of the art work and its current condition need to be documented carefully in the appraisal report.
-These factors have a strong influence on the final value conclusion.
+It is important to answer Dr. Yang's questions truthfully because it is essential to the value of your property.
+Your answers often provide details concerning the provenance (the chain of ownership) of your art object, including how the object entered your possession, publication and exhition, conservation, as well as its recent history since then.
+All of these details are important to help Dr. Wei yang understand the context of your property for appraisal, since provenance, rarity, quality and condition are key value features conidered in the evaluation, and documented carefully in the appraisal report.
+Any negative factors may pose negative impact on the final value conclusion.

 How Do You Conduct Your Art Appraisal?

-A formal art appraisal report conducted by WEI YANG ART, LLC explains to you what you own, estimate the likely performance of your art in the current art market, help you to appreciate your art, and answer other specific questions you may have.
-We tailor the report to your specific appraisal needs, whether you concern insurance coverage or claims, consultation for disposition, museum donation, or estate distribution, etc.
+To sum up, a formal art appraisal report conducted by WEI YANG explains to you what you own, estimate the likely performance of your art in the current art market, help you to appreciate your property, and answer specific questions you may have.
+Dr. Wei Yang tailors each appraisal report to owner's specific needs or expectations, whether for insurance coverage or claims, consultation for disposition, museum donation, or estate distribution, etc.

 Can You Appraise My Art Work by Photos?